Film & Television

 The Bachelor of Science in film & television equips students to work in various positions within the creative and production teams of film and television.
 With a strong focus on storytelling, students will learn how to convey their thoughts and ideas in ways that connect with an audience.
 They will also learn from experienced professors how to take creative ideas and make them flourish.

-Trevecca’s Bachelor of Science in Film & Television equips you for a variety of careers within the film and television industries.
+Trevecca’s Bachelor of Science in film & television equips you for a variety of careers within the film and television industries.
 From screenwriting to acting to production, the program emphasizes the role storytelling plays in today’s media.
-The degree offers opportunities to study in both Nashville and Los Angeles and culminates in valuable internship experience.
+The degree culminates with valuable internship experiences, including an optional semester in Hollywood at the Los Angeles Film Studies Center.

 - Learn from faculty who possess high degrees in their fields, who have relevant and valuable real-world experience and who make an effort to know you personally.

 - Enjoy our small class sizes and supportive campus community.

 - Graduate with internship experience that makes you competitive in the job market.

 - Take advantage of an optional opportunity to conclude your degree program at a film school in Los Angeles.

 Trevecca’s film program prepares you to work on creative and production teams within the film and television industries in roles such as screenwriting, directing, producing, lighting, acting, editing, casting and cinematography.
 For those interested in broadcast journalism, this program equips you with knowledge and experience in news anchoring, reporting, producing and directing.
 The program offers you the flexibility to tailor your degree to match your interests and goals when you choose from two concentrations: